tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

 FortiManagerPublicIP = X.X.X.X
 FortiManagerUsername = admin
 FortigateUsername = admin
-jumpbox-ip = 18.X.X.X
 master-ip = 10.99.2.X
 worker-1-ip = 10.99.2.X
 worker-2-ip = 10.99.2.X
 ```

-6. You should now be able to SSH into the `jumpbox` VM using its public IP.
+6. You should now be able to SSH into the `master` VM using its public IP.